bnusunny/serverless-web-mcp-server/templates/README.md

 The templates use Handlebars syntax for dynamic content generation.
 The template processor injects deployment configuration parameters into these templates to generate AWS CloudFormation/SAM templates for deployment.

+For detailed documentation on the template system, including how templates are selected, processed, and extended, see [Template System Documentation](../docs/template-system.md).

 ## Template Structure

 Each template includes: